Acoped/Ladok/README.md

-# LadokWS and LadokGUI - A proof of concept with REST API:s
+# Ladok student grading - A proof of concept with REST API:s

 ## Description